bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 App Settings
 ------------

-Project apps may define project or user specific settings, modifiable by users with sufficient project access.
+Project and site apps may define project or user specific :term:`app settings`.
 Widgets for project specific settings will show up in the project creation and updating form.
 User specific settings will be displayed in the :ref:`Userpforile app <app_userprofile>`.
+Project settings can only be modified by users with sufficient project access.

 .. note::